AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-search-course.md

 Therefore, the learner is not able to search for the stand-alone Courses under **My Learning**.

-However, the learner cannot view the courses inside the&nbsp;Learning Program/Certification.
+However, the learner cannot view the courses inside the Learning Program/Certification.

-## **Scenario 2: ** `Learner does not have access to the Catalog that contains the Course.`
+## **Scenario 2:**  `Learner does not have access to the Catalog that contains the Course.`

 ## **Summary**